Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Methods

-\begin{itemize} \item Exo-REM \citep{charnay_self-consistent_2018} is our reference model.
-It includes non-equilibrium chemistry of CO-CH$_4$ and N$_2$-NH$_3$ and takes into account multiple opacity sources: H$_2$-H$_2$ and H$_2$-He collisions induced absorptions, H$_2$O, CH$_4$, CO, CO$_2$, NH$_3$, PH$_3$, TiO, VO and FeH ro-vibrationnal transitions as well as Na and K resonant lines.
-Clouds formation based on Si, Fe, Na$_2$S, KCl and H$_2$O species is considered but with a simplified cloud micro-physics (i.e. only the fastest chemical processes are taken into account).
-We used a custom version of the grid to explore the abundance of the isotope $^{13}$C resulting in these five free parameters: \Teff $\in$ [1200~K; 2000~K], log(g) $\in$ [3.5~dex; 4.5~dex], [M/H] $\in$ [-0.5~dex; 1~dex], C/O $\in$ [0.40; 0.65] and log($^{12}$C/$^{13}$C) $\in$ [1.0; 2.6].
+Exo-REM \citep{charnay_self-consistent_2018} is our reference model.
+It includes non-equilibrium chemistry of CO--CH$_4$ and N$_2$--NH$_3$ and takes into account multiple opacity sources: H$_2$--H$_2$ and H$_2$--He collisions induced absorptions, H$_2$O, CH$_4$, CO, CO$_2$, NH$_3$, PH$_3$, TiO, VO, and FeH ro-vibrationnal transitions as well as Na and K resonant lines.
+Clouds formation based on Si, Fe, Na$_2$S, KCl, and H$_2$O species was considered, but with a simplified cloud micro-physics (i.e., only the fastest chemical processes were taken into account).
+We used a custom version of the grid to explore the abundance of the isotope $^{13}$C resulting in these five free parameters: \Teff $\in$ [1200~K; 2000~K], log(g) $\in$ [3.5~dex; 4.5~dex], [M/H] $\in$ [-0.5~dex; 1~dex], C/O $\in$ [0.40; 0.65], and log($^{12}$C/$^{13}$C) $\in$ [1.0; 2.6].
 Exo-REM is known to produce deviant spectra so we performed a simple cleanup by computing the integrated fluxes across the grids and removing the spectra that did not follow the approximate Stefan–Boltzmann law.
-Furthermore, we chose to remove all nodes at \Teff = 1500~K from the grid as they appeared to have some deviant spectra driving the solutions. \item ATMO \citep{tremblin_fingering_2015} are a family of cloudless models.
-They explore numerous opacity sources : H$_2$-H$_2$ and H$_2$-He collision induced absorptions, NH$_3$, H$_2$O, CH$_4$, CO, TiO and VO ro-vibrationnal transitions as well as Na and K resonant lines.
-These models include two non-equilibrium chemical reactions: CO-CH$_4$ and N$_2$-NH$_3$ that will drive fingering convection in the atmosphere and change the temperature gradient.
-This will uniquely emulate the reddening effect of clouds.
-We also utilise a custom version of this grid exploring $^{13}$C. The parameter space explored is: \Teff $\in$ [1600~K; 1900~K], log(g) $\in$ [3.5~dex; 4.5~dex], [M/H] $\in$ [-0.6; 0.6], $\gamma\in$ [1.01; 1.05], and log($^{12}$C/$^{13}$C) $\in$ [1.0; 2.6] ($\gamma$ is the adiabatic index driving the temperature gradient).
-The grids were set with C/O = 0.55.
-In Sect.~\ref{sec3}, we use an extended grid in \Teff and log(g) that explored the following parameters : \Teff $\in$ [800~K; 3000~K], log(g) $\in$ [2.5~dex; 4.5~dex], [M/H] $\in$ [-0.6; 0.6] and C/O $\in$ [0.3; 0.7]. \item BT-Settl \citep{allard_models_2012} model grids explore more complex cloud microphysics than Exo-REM and include non-equilibrium chemistry (for CO, CH$_4$, N$_2$, NH$_3$ and CO$_2$) as well as vertical mixing.
-To properly take into account the cloud micro-physics, BT-Settl divides the atmosphere into multiple layers and computes the distribution and size of grains by comparing their characteristic times of condensation, coalescence, dispersion and sedimentation in the atmosphere.
-These clouds are Fe and Si based.
-We used a custom version of this grid exploring the C/O, giving the following parameter space: \Teff $\in$ [1400~K; 2200~K], log(g) $\in$ [2.5; 5.0] and C/O $\in$ [0.2754; 1.096].
-The metallicity is solar ($[M/H]=0$) for this grid. \item Sonora \citep{morley_sonora_2024} models include vertical mixing, multiple opacity sources and parameterized clouds.
-We used the custom Diamondback sub-model grid that contains, in total, 31 molecules, atoms and ions as opacity sources (hydrocarbons, CO, CO$_2$, OCS, Li, K, Na, LiH, LiF), as well as multiple collision induced absorptions (H$_2$-H$_2$, H$_2$-He, H$_2$-N$_2$, H$_2$-CH$_4$).
-Clouds are parameterized using \cite{ackerman_precipitating_2001} approach, meaning that their opacities are computed for Mie diffusion on MgSiO$_3$, Mg$_2$SiO$_4$ and Al$_2$O$_3$.
-In the end, the model grid effectively explores the following free parameters: \Teff $\in$ [900~K; 2400~K], log(g) $\in$ [3.5~dex; 5.5~dex], [M/H] $\in$ [-0.5; 0.5] and f$_{sed}$ $\in$ [1; 8] (f$_{sed}$ is the sedimentation efficiency parameter).
-The grids were set with C/O=0.55. \end{itemize}
+Furthermore, we chose to remove all nodes at \Teff = 1500~K from the grid, as they appeared to have some deviant spectra driving the solutions.